 Rock Elm grows with a straight trunk 50 to 100 feet high and 1-1/2 to 3 feet in diameter.
 The crown is narrow and cylindrical with short drooping branches.

 The bark is gray and deeply furrowed on mature trees.
 Twigs are stout, reddish brown with fine surface hair, particularly in the spring.
 Older twigs can have corky wings.
 Buds are large, sharply pointed with reddish-brown overlapping scales and darker coloration along the scale margins.
-There is one terminal bud that is always a leaf bud and leaf-bud laterals appress close to the twig at the top of a leaf scar.
+There is one terminal bud that is always a leaf bud and the lateral leaf-buds appress close to the twig at the top of a leaf scar.
 Flower buds are larger, with reddish-brown overlapping scales also.

 The leaves are are in two rows on the twigs, alternate, elliptical, up to 3-1/2 inches long and up to 2 inches wide, abruptly tapering to a long point and like many elms, with a rounded but unequally sided base.
 The margins are doubly saw-toothed except near the base.
 There are many straight parallel lateral veins.
 Veins on the underside distinctly stand out from the surface.
 The upper surface is a shiny deep green while the underside is paler with soft surface hair, but the hair is not tufted along the veins.
 There will be variability in leaf shape and size.
 Leaves are bright yellow in the Autumn.